7th Guitar Chords

 Chord Symbols: Seventh chords are often represented with symbols.
 For example, a major 7th chord is written as "Cmaj7," a dominant 7th chord as "G7," and a minor 7th chord as "Dm7."

-Extended Chords: Beyond the basic 7th chords, additional chord tones can be added to create extended chords like 9th, 11th, and 13th chords.
+Extended Chords: Beyond the basic seventh chords, additional chord tones can be added to create extended chords like 9th, 11th, and 13th chords.
 These extended tones further enrich the harmonic palette.

-Blues Progressions: Dominant 7th chords play a significant role in blues music.
-The blues progression often uses a series of dominant 7th chords, and the blues scale adds the characteristic "blue notes" that create the bluesy sound.
+Blues Progressions: The blues progression often uses a series of dominant 7th chords, and the blues scale adds the characteristic "blue notes" that create the bluesy sound.

-Jazz Harmony: 7th chords are fundamental in jazz harmony.
+Jazz Harmony: Seventh chords are fundamental in jazz harmony.
 Jazz musicians use various types of 7th chords, as well as extended and altered chords, to create sophisticated harmonies and intricate chord progressions.

 Modal Use: 7th chords, particularly those with extended tones, are used in modal music to explore harmonies beyond traditional major and minor tonalities.
 They can add color and complexity to modal compositions.